 Children’s healthcare in Spain

-People who are registered with social security or have health insurance in Spain have access to health coverage.
-Consequently, women with private healthcare or those registered within the social security system automatically qualify for care before, during, and following childbirth.
+People who are registered with Spanish social security or have health insurance in Spain have access to health coverage.
+Consequently, women with private healthcare or those registered within the social security system automatically qualify for care to have a baby in Spain.
 All children residing in Spain receive free state healthcare, including dental care until age 15.
 Children visiting from other European countries and certain countries with bilateral healthcare agreements may also be eligible to receive healthcare in Spain.

 Many families residing in Spain opt for private healthcare as package deals are offered, giving a range of benefits to both parents and their children.
 In particular, private health insurance allows access to multilingual services, dental packages, and reduced waiting times for specialists in comparison to the public service.

 - Pre-natal and post-natal care

 - Pediatric care up until age 15 (and standard care from a general practitioner afterwards)

 - Dental care in Spain until age 15

 - Access to 23 different types of specialty practitioners

 - Prolonged benefits in both standard healthcare and dental care for children with physical or mental disabilities